acm-hackschool-f17/Resources/README.md

 * Google Chrome: it has the best developer tools and the most market share of any web browser

-Bonus items (if you have time; these are not needed for our first Learn session):
+Bonus items (if you have time; these are not needed for frontend web development):

 * Create a GitHub account